Gedera: Landmarks

 The Museum of the History of Gedera and the Biluim is located in a restored historical building at the end of Biluim Street.
 Beit Mintz, built by Dr. Moshe Mintz, doubled as a residence (western wing) and communal hall (eastern side).
 When Mintz died in 1930, he bequeathed the house to the people of Gedera.
 The house was used as a concert hall, a wedding venue and a move theater.
 In the summer, films were screened in the courtyard.
 In 1986, it was dedicated as a museum in the presence of the Mintz family.
 A concrete monument entitled "Bereshit Bara" ("Genesis") by the Austrian artist Ernst Degasperi stands in a garden opposite the museum.

 The Sverdlov Hut is the one remaining hut built by the Biluim.
 It belonged to Chana and Yigal Sverdlov, who later left it to the city.
 A bell used to call residents for public meetings is located in the front yard.
 In 1885, the pioneers dug a 20×4×2 meter hole and covered it with a roof to use as a stable.
 Today, it has been restored, and is known as "Bor HaBilu'im".

 The first designated school building was built in 1896.
 Later, the building became "Beit HaIkar", the Farmer's House, a meeting place for the local farmers.

 The 16.5 meter water tower behind Yeshurun Central Synagogue was built in 1935.
 The bottom floor was used as a classroom.
 The top floor held a water tank, and served as a watchtower.

 A sculpture garden in Gedera showcases the work of Yoma Segev, who creates sculptures from scrap and recycled materials.

 Archaeology

 A pottery workshop for the manufacture of Gaza Jars was discovered at Tel Qatra, an archaeological tel on the outskirts of Gedera.
 Gaza amphorae were used to ship wine and other foodstuffs across the Byzantine world.

+Voting Patterns

+In the 2022 election, 52 percent of voters in Gedera voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 45 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.